 You have been tasked with sourcing and purchasing the right software for your operation.
 You know what features you need to make sure the job is done right.
 The options you are looking at may differ according to whether they are on-premise or cloud-hosted.

 You may not be familiar with the difference or lean on someone from IT to help with making the decision.
 The goal of this guide is to provide you with a comparison between the two.
 At FMS, we have made the choice to offer our products as On-premise solutions.
 At the end of the day, your job is to weigh the options and pick what is appropriate for your operation.

-What is On-premise vs Cloud
+What is On-premise vs Cloud?

 The primary difference between On-Premise and Cloud solutions is where the software actually “lives”.
 With an On-premise solution, the software is installed on a server that your operation owns and operates.
-With a Cloud solution, the software resides on the vendor’s servers and you access it through a web browser.
+With a Cloud solution, the software resides on the vendor’s servers, and you access it through a web browser.

 When it comes to Fund Accounting, Payroll, or Utility Billing software, one size fits all rarely works.
-Having a solution that can be tailored to an organization’s unique needs can help adoption and the benefits of new software realized more quickly.
+Having a solution that can be tailored to an organization’s unique needs can help adoption and the benefits of the new software are realized more quickly.

 In a day where people subscribe to more services than ever, it begs the question: “What do you actually own?”

-Products purchased at FMS are owned outright and can be used in perpetuity
+Products purchased at FMS are owned outright and can be used in perpetuity.

 Ransomware, phishing, social engineering, and other forms of hacking have increased tremendously.
-A report by McAfee estimates that cyber crime costs the world economy more than $1 trillion per year.
+A report by McAfee estimates that cybercrime costs the world economy more than $1 trillion per year.
 As a result, ensuring your data is protected must be considered.

 With On-premise solutions, you can set what security you want in place and can even increase that security after everything is setup.
-A Cloud solution means you will be using whatever security the vendor provides.
+A cloud solution means you will be using whatever security the vendor provides.